The Lung Health Institute Educates the Public on the Restorative Nature of Regenerative Medicine in Support of Healthy Lung Month

 How do Cells Help Damaged Lung Tissue?

-The Lung Institute utilizes autologous cells, meaning those derived from the patient’s own blood, for treatment.
+The Lung Health Institute utilizes autologous cells, meaning those derived from the patient’s own blood, for treatment.

 Both cellular therapies and lung transplantation have been proven, in many cases, to improve quality of life.
 However, lung transplantation is an invasive inpatient surgery that has far riskier complications and a longer recovery time.